Topic 9: Plant biology (13 hours)

 β - Skill: Analysis of data from experiments measuring phloem transport rates using aphid stylets and radioactively-labelled carbon dioxide.

-- Radioactively labeled carbon-14 contained within CO2 can be fixed by plants by photosynthesis
+- Radioactively labelled carbon-14 contained within CO2 can be fixed by plants by photosynthesis

 - The carbon in these sugars created by photosynthesis is metabolized by the plant and will be found in different molecules within the plat